-- d) The written decision will be sent to the Charged Student within - within fourteen (14) Business Days from the conclusiondate of the Hearing Officer's deliberationSummary Resolution. - 3.
-4.-If the Charged Student or Student Organization does not chosechoose the summary resolutionSummary Resolution (or the option is unavailable), the Charged Student or Student Organization may indicate his/hertheir preference for one of the two (2) types of formal-hearings. - b. (b) Formal Hearings.
-The formal hearings are: : Hearings include: 1) an Administrative administrative hearing, or 2) thea Student Conduct Committee hearing. -All procedures described in the Hearing Procedures section apply to these types of hearing.hearings. - 1.
-An-Administrative hearing is conducted by a Hearing Officer who serves as the - 1.
+- iii.
+The written decision will be sent to the Charged Student or Student Organization within fourteen (14) Business Days from the conclusiondate of the Hearing Officer's deliberationSummary Resolution. - 3.
+4. If the Charged Student or Student Organization does not chosechoose the summary resolutionSummary Resolution (or the option is unavailable), the Charged Student or Student Organization may indicate his/hertheir preference for one of the two (2) types of formal hearings.

+b. (b) Formal Hearings.
+The formal hearings are: : Hearings include: 1) an Administrativeadministrative hearing, or 2) thea Student Conduct Committee hearing. -All procedures described in the Hearing Procedures section apply to these types of hearing.hearings.

+1. An Administrative hearing $is{\underline{i}}$ conducted by a Hearing Officer who serves as the dy.

 He 2.
-A-Student Conduct Committee hearing is conducted by a committee which - ari - ng - Bo - dy.
+A Student Conduct Committee hearing is\ conducted by a committee which ari ng